-Remember that gout can cause intense pain.
-The condition is managed with medications.
+Remember that the condition can cause intense pain.
+Therefore, it is managed with medications.
 In addition, lifestyle factors including the diet and lowering the stress levels can lessen or prevent the flare-ups of gout.

 What are the food triggers of gout?

-Those that are rich in purine can trigger a flare-up of gout.
+Those that are rich in purine can trigger a flare-up.
 Since the body breaks down purines into uric acid, these foods must be avoided.
 Those that must be avoided are the organ and glandular meats as well as some seafood such as:

 - Organ meats

-All forms of alcohol can increase the risk for gout and aggravate the symptoms.
+All forms of alcohol can increase the risk and aggravate the symptoms.
 Certain types of alcohol such as beer also include purines.
-If the individual is susceptible to gout, the following must be avoided:
+If the individual is susceptible to the condition, the following must be avoided:

-These beverages can trigger flare-ups of gout which is common among adults who are obese or overweight.
-If an individual is diagnosed with gout, limit or avoid sugary drinks such as:
+These beverages can trigger flare-ups which is common among adults who are obese or overweight.
+If the doctor diagnoses the individual with the condition, limit or avoid sugary drinks such as: